saspre/sf-film-visualization/README.md

 # SF Film and Localization
 The project is created as a demo of one way of representing data.
 The bubble chart presentation is not the most precise way of representing size differences, but it does have its merits.

 ## Code Structure
 The app consists of several components that can exist by themselves.
 The primary is the Visualization component.

+### Visualization Component
 It is configurable and can exist more or less indepent from the others.
-It only depends on an implementation of the ISelectorManager interface.
+It only depends on two interfaces, namely the ISelectorManager interface and the IGroupRepository.

-The repository layer is added to ensure that the data provider can be switched with minimum effort.
+### Repository
+The repository is built

+### Other components
+The other components merely acts as demonstration for the visualization components and helps providing control to it.

 ## Dependencies